Kyanoxia/yugen-electron-wrapper/README.md

 Download the most recent AppImage from the releases tab and launch it.
 If you so desire, you can create a desktop file for easy launch.
 A guide can be found here: https://www.maketecheasier.com/create-desktop-file-linux/

 ## MacOS
-There is currently no MacOS build for this, since I do not have a comptible device.
-To build for MacOS, you need a mac-specific npm package.
+There is currently no MacOS build for this, since I do not have a proper codesign cert.
+To build for MacOS, you need a mac-specific npm package and a developer account.
 You're welcome to compile this and do it yourself though :)

 # Want to develop?
 ## Dependencies